-11.0 Clients and families are partners in planning and preparing for transition to another service or setting.
+13.1 Clients and families are actively engaged in planning and preparing for transitions in care.

+to another service or setting.

-Clients and families are actively engaged in planning and preparing for transitions in care.
+Clients and families are partners in planning and preparing for transition

 Clients and families are involved in all transition planning.
 The team, client and family discuss the client's care plan, goals, and preferences; the care provided; outstanding issues, clinical or otherwise; what to expect during transition; follow-up appointments; exercise and nutrition plans, where applicable; contact information for the team members and details on when they should be contacted.